CafeOBJ/cafeobj/manual/md/cloudsync.md

 Unfortunately, in the case of `t2` this didn't turn out to be directly possible, and a further case distinction was necessary to complete the proof.

+This concludes the presentation of the CloudSync protocol.
+We described the cloud protocol using a _state system_ and transitions.
+This is just one way of implementation.
+There are other approaches to specification using purely term-based expressions that do not use transitions, but equational theory only.
+One of the strength of \_cafeobj is that it does not require any specific approach to modeling, but allows for freedom in choosing methodology.